Quantum contextuality from measurement invasiveness: Quantifying contextuality through invasiveness

+Compared to other quantifiers of contextuality \cite{Kleinmann2011,Grudka2014,Abramsky2017,Amaral2017,Amaral2018,Kujala2019,Horodecki2023}, invasiveness cost targets the stochastic maps that connect noncontextual to contextual probabilities, rather than directly comparing the two types of probabilities or assessing the amount of deterministic assignments needed to reproduce contextual predictions.
+In other terms, invasiveness cost singles out how much intervention is required to reproduce contextual probabilities from classical ones, rather than directly addressing how different the former are from the latter.
+Despite such an operational difference, it is a-priori not obvious to what extent different quantifiers of contextuality result in different relations among contextual probabilities.
+Here, we provide an explicit comparison of the invasiveness cost ${\sf IC}(\vec{q})$ with contextual fraction \cite{Abramsky2011,Abramsky2017}, focusing on quantum probabilities of $\mathfrak{F}_{KCBS}$, for $\mathcal{H}=\mathbbm{C}^3$ and the projective measurements fixed by the self-adjoint operators $\widehat{A}_i$ in Eq.(\ref{eq:sta}).

-Starting from the decomposition of a model into a mixture of any noncontextual model and a further model, the contextual fraction was introduced in \cite{Abramsky2011} as the minimum possible value of the mixing parameter of the latter.
-In \cite{Abramsky2017}, it was then shown that the contextual fraction of a contextual model can be equivalently expressed as the (normalized) violation of a noncontextual inequality: using our notation based on Eq.(\ref{eq:polyt}) of the main text, the contextual fraction can be written as
+Starting from the decomposition of a model into a mixture of any noncontextual model and a further (contextual) model, contextual fraction was introduced in \cite{Abramsky2011} as the minimum possible value of the mixing parameter of the latter: in our notation,